 Accounting is one of the nation's fastest-growing professions.
-Learn how to solve business challenges by helping organizations manage their finances when you add a concentration in accounting to your business administration major.
+Learn how to solve business challenges by helping organizations manage their finances when you pursue a Bachelor of Science in Business Administration with a concentration in Accounting.

 Businesses recognize employees who have sound financial, accounting and management knowledge as well as language and computer skills.
 Professionals with adequate accounting knowledge work with middle and upper management and in public accounting, where complex financial transactions are analyzed and reported.
 The accounting concentration is ideal for students who wish to supplement their business administration major with specialized accounting skills.